What is the WRTH CD?

 Please note - International broadcast SW frequencies change twice a year.
 The 'B' season comes into effect at the end of October each year and the 'A' season at the end of March.
 It typically takes 4-6 weeks after the start of the season for the broadcasters to settle on the final frequencies they will use, although changes do continue to be made.
 We monitor all the frequencies and changes before releasing our information.

 The WRTH Bargraph Frequency Guide is only available from this site.
-The B13 season CD is now available for pre-ordering.
+The B13 season CD and download is now available for ordering.